Sweet, fluffy, and flavorful pumpkin scones topped with maple glaze.

 - 2 Tbsp hot water, or more depending on desired thickness

 - Preheat oven to 350℉.
 Line a baking sheet with parchment paper.
 Set aside.

 - In a large bowl, whisk together flour, baking powder, salt, cinnamon, pumpkin pie spice, and sugar.

 - Add chilled butter.
 Cut into dry mixture using a pastry bender (or fork or your fingers) until mixture resembles coarse sand.

-- Make a well in the center of the dry ingredients.
-Add pumpkin puree and fold to combine until add the dry ingredients have been hydrated.
+- Add pumpkin puree and fold to combine until add the dry ingredients have been hydrated.

 - Turn out dough onto a lightly floured surface.
-Pat the dough into a circle about 1 inch thick.
-Using a sharp knife (or a bench scraper) cut the circle into 8-10 equal slices.
+Pat the dough into a circle about ½-inch thick.
+Using a sharp knife (or a bench scraper) cut the circle into 8 equal sized wedges.

 - Transfer slices to prepared sheet tray.
 Brush each scone with a little heavy cream and sprinkle generously with turbinado sugar.
 Bake for 20-30 minutes until golden brown in color.
 Let cool on sheet tray for about 5 minutes.
-Once cool to the touch, enjoy!
-Or wait until scones are about room temperature and pour glaze over scones.
+Transfer to wire rack to cool to room temperature before adding glaze.